map220v/LAWN/README.md

-# Plants vs. Zombies
+# Plants vs. Zombies CSharp
-This is port of Plants vs. Zombies from Windows Phone to FNA
+This is port of Plants vs. Zombies from Windows Phone to FNA.

+Achievements and Leaderboards broken because of Microsoft.Xna.Framework.GamerServices.